MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-legacy.md

 # Get started with Windows LAPS in Microsoft LAPS emulation mode

-> [!IMPORTANT]
+> Applies to: Windows 11

-> Windows LAPS is currently only available in Windows Insider builds as of 25145 and later.
-Support for the Windows LAPS Azure Active Directory scenario is currently limited to a small group of Windows Insiders.
+Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
+Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.

 ## Overview